Back to research groups

-The genomic era has greatly advanced our understanding of cellular processes and disease mechanisms.
-However, our knowledge about the regulation of the genome is generally based on datasets derived from...
+The genomic era as greatly advanced our understanding of cellular processes and disease mechanisms.
+Yet, our knowledge about the regulation of the genome is generally based on datasets derived from large cell populations that provide an ensemble average interpretation of the biological system and disregard existing cell-to-cell heterogeneity.